xmarvin/angle-bracket-detection-lab/README.md

-Install Jupyter and open mrz.ipynb
+Install Jupyter, matplotlib and opencv-python, and open mrz.ipynb